watson-developer-cloud/car-dashboard/README.md

   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/).

-1 Copy the credentials from your `conversation-service` service in Bluemix to a `.env` file in the root.
+1 Copy the credentials from your `conversation-service` and `tone-analyzer` service in Bluemix to a `.env` file in the root.
 - Look at `.env.example` as an example to create your `.env` file.

 2 **OPTIONAL**: If you want to use Text To Speech and/or Speech To Text in your locally runnning app, copy the credentials from your `text-to-speech` service and/or `speech-to-text` service in Bluemix to a `.env` file in the root.